ibmruntimes/vsam.js/README.md

   * The second argument will contain an error object in case the read operation failed.
 * Usage notes:
   * The read operation retrievs the record under the current cursor and advances the cursor by one record length.

+## Data Types

+The following data types are currently supported:
+* string
+  * find and write data stored as a string (character array)
+* hexadecimal
+  * find binary data using Buffer or hexadecimal string, write using a hexadecimal string representation of the binary data

+See [test/test2.json](https://github.com/ibmruntimes/vsam.js/blob/master/test/test2.json) and [test/ksds2.js](https://github.com/ibmruntimes/vsam.js/blob/master/test/ksds2.js) for an example covering both types.

 ## Writing a record to a vsam dataset